Unencrypted Endpoint Drive

 Apply device policy labels

-When encryption is disabled on a device drive, an Unencrypted endpoint drive ticket type is created.
+When encryption is disabled on a device drive, Coro creates an Unencrypted endpoint drive ticket.

-The policy can be viewed by selecting the dropdown next to Unencrypted Endpoint Drive on the Device Posture tab.
-See: Device posture configuration overview.
+Select the dropdown next to Unencrypted Endpoint Drive on the Device Posture tab to view the policy.
+See Device posture configuration overview.

 • Device labels applicable to the policy.